stephaniemaf/AllAboutBabyCl/README.md

 you will now have your own copy of this project.

 # Credits
-I took ideas for this project from the code institute walkthrough I think therforeI blog.
+I took ideas for this project from the code institute walkthrough I think therfore I blog.